react-navigation/react-navigation.github.io/versioned_docs/version-7.x/native-bottom-tab-navigator.md

 - `backgroundColor`
 - `color`

-With `native` implementation, limited customization is supported:
+Different customization is supported based on the platform:

 - on iOS, you can only set the background color.
 - on Android, you can set both background and text colors.